Diego García de Paredes (conquistador): Biography

-After that, he moved to Venezuela and participates in the founding of Barquisimeto and Trujillo.
-Some time later Juan Rodríguez Suarez went to Trujillo while running away from Juan de Maldonado after escaping of the prison of Santa Fe.
+In 1557 Paredes found the city Trujillo in the sacred valley of the cuicas indians.
+Some time later the foreman Juan Rodríguez Suarez went to Trujillo while running away from Juan de Maldonado after escaping of the prison of Santa Fe.
 They refused to turn him over, and that action became the first example of political asylum in the Americas.

 In 1561 Lope de Aguirre led his Maranones Rebellion across Venezuela, and Paredes was sent to fight him.
 He engaged Aguirre's forces at Barquisimeto, and Aguirre was ultimately killed by his one of his men, Custodio Hernandez.
 Lope de Aguirre was then judged post mortem and found guilty of lèse-majesté.

-In 1562 he returned to Spain to ask compensation for the services given to the crown and the king Philip II named him as governor of Popayán.
+In 1562, he returned to Spain to ask compensation for the services given to the crown and the king Philip II named him as governor of Popayán.
 When the ship arrived at the coast of Venezuela Paredes landed with five soldiers to ask about his friend Luis de Narváez, who he didn't know had been killed some time before.
 While they were dining with the natives suddenly they lifted Narvaez's head and killed García de Paredes and the five soldiers accompanying him.
 The ones who remained in the boat had to leave them there because there was nothing they could do.
 According to Pedro Simón, this fact happened in Catia la Mar in January 1563.